danieljharvey/purescript-refined/README.md

 diceRollToInt = unrefine
 ```

-This package also contains `EncodeJson` and `DecodeJson` instances for Argonaut so that JSON data can be validated.
+This package also contains `EncodeJson` and `DecodeJson` instances for Argonaut so that JSON data can be validated, and `Arbitrary` instances for use with QuickCheck.

 Documentation can be found on [Pursuit](https://pursuit.purescript.org/packages/purescript-refined/0.1.2)